adobe/commerce-cif-magento/customer-deployment/README.md

 ## The credentials.json file

 This file contains the Magento credentials of the customer's project.
 Simply copy the file `credentials-example.json` and name it `credentials.json`, and add your Magento credentials to the file.

 The field `MAGENTO_INTEGRATION_TOKEN` should contain a Magento token (integration or user token) that has the permissions to access the Magento catalog (that is, products and categories) endpoints.
 Because not all endpoints require the integration token, this file is kept separate from the server configuration so that the credentials will not be bound by default.

+The field `MAGENTO_CUSTOMER_TOKEN_EXPIRATION_TIME` may contain the lifetime (in seconds) of a Magento customer token.
+This is **not** the lifetime of the integration token.
+This parameter will be used upon customer login, to set the `expires_in` field of the authentication response.

 ```
 {